feyris-tan/mfcProxy/README.md

 However, MFC does not provide an API to access its information, which provides an obstacle to programs that want to use its information.
 This project is a way to programmatically access the information on myfigurecollection.net

 I began writing this when I got tired of parsing their HTML manually each time.
+Also I wanted to become more familiar with JSoup.
-I took some inspiratin from jikan.moe, an API to parse data of MyAnimeList.
+I took some inspiration from jikan.moe and vgmdb.info, APIs for MyAnimeList and VGMdb.net

 This project uses Quarkus, the Supersonic Subatomic Java Framework.